lilpharaoh1/lilpharaoh1.github.io/_pages/about.md

 Outside of studying, I was a long-time member of [Formula Trinity](https://www.formulatrinity.ie/about-autonomous/), where I had the opportunity to take part in **F1Tenth (2021)** and **Formula Student UK (2022, 2023)**.
 During my time in Formula Trinity, I served as **state-estimation lead** and later as **captain of the driverless team**.
 Over the years, our team received multiple awards, and I was nominated by my teammates for the **Craig Dawson Award (MVP)** in 2022.
 Beyond Formula Student, I completed several research internships at **Trinity College Dublin**, **FlyingLabs Madrid**, and **TU Delft**.
 I also founded my own robotics community-building non-profit, **RacingAI**, which hosted robotics events across Ireland for a year and a half.

-On a personal note, I enjoy food and drink, art, music, and **Brazilian jiu-jitsu**.
-I also love board games and am currently building a small indie board game studio based in Dublin (currently in stealth mode).
+On a personal note, I enjoy food and drink, art, music, and Brazilian jiu-jitsu.
+I also love board games and am currently building out a small indie board game studio based in Dublin (currently in stealth mode).
 Feel free to get in touch! 🎯

 <div class="row">